sukalyanbisui/hacktoberfest2022/js/README.md

 Open PRs only after 1st october otherwise it wont count.

-## You can create a folder with your name at this level and commit.
+## After you complete any of the selected excercise, you can create a folder with your name at the same level and commit.